Skip to Main Content

 Fact-checking and Fighting Misinformation

-Answer these questions to determine if a resource is appropriate for your assignment.
+Answer the question below to determine if a resource is trustworthy and appropriate for your assignment.
 Questions numbered 1-5 comprise the "TRAAP Test."
 In other words, do you have a current, reliable, authoritative and unbiased source of information aimed at the appropriate audience?

 1. Timeliness Is the information up to date?